 3. Maintain Your Battery

 Summer's heat takes a toll on batteries, and that weakness is bound to show up on the first really cold morning — it's why batteries tend to fail in winter.
 So swing by Advance for a free battery and charging system test and replace the battery if it's weak.
-Advance will even install your battery after purchase, one of our many free services available to you.
+For most vehicles, Advance will even install your battery, one of our many free services available to you.

-If you have a luxury or hybrid vehicle, don't forget to check your auxiliary batteries, too.
+If you have a luxury or hybrid vehicle, don't forget to check your auxiliary batteries.